Information Literacy Strategy Handbook for High School Educators

 We have created the Information Literacy Strategy Handbook, High School Edition, based on years of working with hundreds of schools and libraries, research into current best practices and technology, and insight from our customers.
 This brand-new handbook—created specifically for high schools—includes: Information on artificial intelligence How to scaffold instruction so students build on existing learning How […]

-Reading and Writing Mini Posters
+Reading and Writing Mini Posters for the Classroom

 Handpicked by The Mailbox® team of educators, these 16 versatile mini posters provide delightful visual cues to support student literacy.
 Perfect for literacy centers, anchor charts, and inspiring independent student reference, each poster is designed to help students in grades 2 to 3 and beyond master key skills, such as: comprehension strategies opinion writing capitalization […]

-Mastering the Art of Information Literacy
+Information Literacy Video: Mastering the Art

 Sharon Golan, Infobase’s Director of Content Licensing, presents our exclusive series Mastering the Art of Information Literacy.
 Emphasizing that media literacy is not just about finding information but also about knowing how to evaluate, analyze, and use it effectively and responsibly, this series is an indispensable educational resource for students, educators, and independent researchers.